artsus4/hakchi2-wiki/Modifications-and-modules-guide.md

 ![Buttons codes](http://clusterrr.com/dump/nes_mini_buttons_code.png)

 Wow, these are our button codes!
 But we also need to ask a user for a password somehow.
-I drew three simple images in "1280x720" resolution (it's the screen resolution of NES Mini, e.g. 720p):
+I drew three simple images in "1280x720" resolution (that is 720p, it's the screen resolution of NES Mini):

 ![Password images](http://clusterrr.com/dump/nes_mini_password_images.png)